marianoqueirel/deviget-reddit/README.md

 - I've used two different ways to manage async API calls just to show different ways to manage that:
   - Catching the error on the proper requests service and returns mapped objects.
   - try / catch block on the sagas generator.
-- I have left event actions like GET_TOP_POST_SUCCESS so that the worker use this action instead of returns just an object without a signature or api.
+- I have left adding event actions like GET_TOP_POST_SUCCESS so that the worker could use this action instead of returns just an object without a signature or api.
 - The apps allows us for 5 seconds since we press "Dismiss All Posts" button to restore dismissed posts.
 I used redux-saga solution for that but it could be achieved using redux store for data preservation.
 - The Post Detail Component (Right Side) need to be improved, I'm not manipulating properly the image...